Dunera

 • K Names from the British index card set.

 Please note: The term “non aryan” (not Aryan) used by Gutmann-Polangen has been adopted.
+The combination of names with the defamatory Nazi suffix “Israel” was taken from British documents to make it clear that these men were known to the authorities there as Jews – and victims of Nazi persecution.
 This biographical information was translated and edited by Peter Dehn.
 Please check for errors and transcription errors due to the sometimes poorly legible original.
 For all lists, a number of unreported cases is to be expected, as the available documents do not include all “passengers” of the Arandora Star.

 To the name lists: